CubersHub/LinuxLikePrompt/README.md

 This one-liner will make your windows command prompt beaautiful.
 In combination with what I like to call "cmdrc" (like bashrc), this makes a perfect command prompt experience.

-# How to create a "cmdrc" profile
+# How to create a "cmdrc" profile -- Step by Step
 - Press the windows key and type "cmd"
 - If you find anything that is called "cmd" except cmd.exe (from System32) itself, go to there and delete or rename it (it's usually shortcuts you have to delete/rename)
 - Press the windows key and type "cmd"